Daniferous/aranara-midi-player-sb3/lostlurkergame/README.md

 # Changelog

+## Beta 1.2
+- Added a working settings menu.
+- Fixed some crucial bugs, such as the program crashing out if you press Z rapidly in certain parts.

 ## Beta 1.1
 - The song list menu can now be navigated by both arrow keys or the traditional (mouse) method.
 - Fixed some animations.